acenteno320/Data_Analysis_with_Northwind_DB/README.md

 * Python (pandas, matplotlib, seaborn – optional if included)

-* Tableau / Power BI / Excel (for dashboards and visual storytelling)
+* Power BI (for dashboards and visual storytelling)

 * Git & GitHub (for version control and collaboration)